K2GQ/k2gq.github.io/_posts/2024-07-03-13-colonies-event.md

 #### What is the 13 Colonies Special Event?

 The 13 Colonies Special Event is a unique amateur radio activity where operators aim to contact special event stations representing each of the original thirteen colonies: Connecticut, Delaware, Georgia, Maryland, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, and Virginia.
-Additionally, two bonus stations—WM3PEN in Philadelphia, representing the Liberty Bell, and GB13COL in the United Kingdom—are also active during the event.
+Additionally, three bonus stations—WM3PEN in Philadelphia, representing the Liberty Bell, TM13COL in France, and GB13COL in the United Kingdom—are also active during the event.

 #### How to Participate